2016 Nice truck attack: 15 July

-French President François Hollande said that he had consulted his Prime Minister Manuel Valls and Minister of the Interior Bernard Cazeneuve, and was returning to Paris from Avignon, expecting to arrive in the French capital at 01:15h to have an emergency Interior Ministry meeting regarding the attacks.
+French President François Hollande said that he had consulted Prime Minister Manuel Valls and Minister of the Interior Bernard Cazeneuve and was returning to Paris from Avignon, expecting to arrive in the French capital at 1:15 a.m. for an emergency Interior Ministry meeting regarding the attacks.

-At 00:59h, Cazeneuve initiated the ORSEC plan, the French emergency plan for disasters.
+At 12:59 a.m., Cazeneuve initiated the ORSEC plan, the French emergency plan for disasters.

-At 03:47h, Hollande addressed the French nation in a televised broadcast from Paris.
-He assessed that "the terrorist nature of this attack can't be denied" and linked the attack to Islamic terrorism: "all of France is being menaced by fundamentalist Islamic terrorism".
-He announced a three-month extension of the state of emergency, previously due to end on 26 July, announced an intensification of the French military attacks on ISIL in Syria and Iraq, and announced that more security personnel would be deployed.
+At 3:47 a.m., Hollande addressed the French nation in a televised broadcast from Paris.
+He stated that "the terrorist nature of this attack can't be denied" and linked the attack to Islamic terrorism, saying that "all of France is being menaced by fundamentalist Islamic terrorism".
+He announced a three-month extension of the state of emergency, previously due to end on 26 July, announced an intensification of French military efforts against ISIL in Syria and Iraq, and announced that more security personnel would be deployed.

-Prime Minister Manuel Valls later that day announced three days of national mourning on 16–18 July.
+Later that day, Prime Minister Manuel Valls announced three days of national mourning from 16 to 18 July.